PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

     Get single row from the result of a query as named tuple

     :returns: single row from the query results as a named tuple
-    :rtype: named tuple
+    :rtype: namedtuple
-	:raises InvalidResultError: result does not have exactly one row
+    :raises pg.InvalidResultError: result does not have exactly one row
     :raises TypeError: too many (any) parameters
     :raises MemoryError: internal memory error